bookofproofs/bookofproofs.github.io/_sources/history/19th-century/neumann-carl.md

 7. Formulated the intermediate value theorem for integrals as well as the complete convergence test.
 8. Introduced the concept of a projective plane in an 1876 paper on the use of barycentric coordinates for points in a plane.

-Born 7 May1832, Königsberg, Germany (now Kaliningrad, Russia).
+Born 7 May 1832, Königsberg, Germany (now Kaliningrad, Russia).
 Died 27 March 1925, Leipzig, Sachsen, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Neumann_Carl/)